 On behalf of the Crescent Parent Association (CPA), we are delighted to welcome you to Crescent School.
 The CPA is a parent volunteer organization dedicated to bringing families together within our vibrant community.
 Our mission is to work in partnership with the School, coordinating many activities throughout the year to build Crescent’s unique sense of community.
 We achieve this through social, fundraising and outreach initiatives.

 One of the best ways to meet other families and get to know your son’s new school is by volunteering for the CPA in whatever capacity you are able; there are many opportunities to be involved.
-Visit the CPA Resources tile in the Green Room and click on the “Volunteer Signup" link to learn more.
+Visit the CPA Resource tile in the Green Room and click on the “Volunteer Signup” link to learn more.

 The CPA is here to assist you in whatever way we can.
 We look forward to meeting you.